Detailed course offerings (Time Schedule) are available for

 Explores the design of interactive products and user experience in everyday settings.
 Students apply interaction design and research techniques in a multi-disciplinary studio for a quarter-long interaction design project requiring collaboration between students from a variety of backgrounds including design, engineering, and computer science.
 Prerequisite: DESIGN 383; DESIGN 483.

 Focuses on developing the tools to create a successful transition between academia and professional practice as a working designer.
-Prerequisite: DESIGN 211; DESIGN 212.
+Credit/no-credit only.

 DESIGN 495 Design Internship (1-5, max.
 10)